cmaggard/cmaggard.github.io/_posts/2010-03-10-haml-sass-and-github-pages.markdown

 longer have that old source due to hard drive failure, (always make backups!) and I've lost the time I used to have for side projects, but I'm sure I'll rediscover the magic once Rails 3 is finally released and I get a little more free time.

-There was only one tiny problem in my way: Github's version of jekyll, being standard, doesn't support Haml and Sass out of the box.
+There was only one tiny problem in my way: Github's version of Jekyll, being standard, doesn't support Haml and Sass out of the box.
 Facing going back to HTML tag soup, I did what any reasonable developer would do: make the tools work anyway.

 The first problem I thought of was one of synchronization.
 Out of necessity, obviousness, (and an increasing reliance) I must